Choose a loan with a final instalment for lower monthly repayments

 Katrin Straub

-Do you want to drive a new car, but the high monthly payments exceed your budget?
-A loan with a final installment could be the solution to conserve your liquidity in the short term.
-In just seven minutes of reading, we will show you how to use this form of financing wisely to your advantage.
+Would you like to drive a new car, but the high monthly instalments exceed your budget?
+A loan with a final instalment can be the solution to protect your cash flow in the short term.
+In just seven minutes’ reading time, we show you how to make smart use of this type of finance.

 The topic in brief and concise terms